nextinterfaces/roussev.com/docs/QUICK_START.md

 ```

 This will:
-- Create a CPX11 server in Ashburn, VA (ash datacenter)
+- Create a CPX11 server in "ash" us-east
 - Install K3s with Nginx ingress controller
 - Configure firewall rules
 - Generate SSH keys